 During normal operating periods, residents are welcome to have guests, however, each residential host assumes responsibility for their guests' behavior and actions during their visit.
-Guests are defined as any individual who does not reside in that particular residence hall.
+Guests are defined as any individual who does not reside in that specific residence hall.
 TCNJ residents are guests when entering buildings in which they are not assigned.
 All guests entering buildings after 8 p.m. will be required to register at the hall night desk.
 Any non-resident in the building prior to 8 p.m., must register at 8 p.m. when the night desk begins operation.
 Each guest will be required to provide a picture ID.
 Overnight guests are permitted for a maximum of three consecutive nights with the expressed written approval of all room, suite, apartment, and/or townhouse floormates.
 (See Front-Desk Operations).

-NOTE: This policy may be modified in order to remain responsive to the real time impacts of public health emergencies (e.g., COVID).
-Residents will be alerted to any updates via email and on our website.
-Residents are expected to comply with the most updated directive(s) regarding guests.
-Current health & safety status and restrictions can be found here!
+responsive to the real time impacts of public health emergencies (e.g., COVID).
+Residents will be alerted to expected to comply with the most updated directive(s) regarding guests.
+Current health & safety status and restrictions can be found at housing.tcnj.edu